Here is an overview of the various resources available. Access them from the menu or by clicking on an image below.

 The Allens recorded information about the ships on the back of each photo.
 I am in the process of augmenting and correcting the data with current information.

-The passenger ship Athenia was torpedoed on the very day that France and Great Britain declared war on Germany - 3 September 1939.
-This caused a huge outrage at the time and became a cause célèbre.
-The story is told with press cuttings from the period and ends with evidence presented at the Nuremburg Trials at the end of WW2.
+The passenger ship Athenia was torpedoed on the day France and Great Britain declared war on Germany - 3 September 1939.
+This caused a huge outrage and became a cause célèbre with the Nazis denying responsibility.
+The story is told with contemporary newspaper clipping, film and sound clips media from the period and ends with evidence presented at the Nuremburg Trials at the end of WW2.

 Geoff Topp's Postcards